We Are Gathered Here Together

 With a family of five, surely no one would notice.

-But they did, they always notice.
+But they did.
+They always noticed.

-A routine holiday
+A routine holiday,

-be remembered
+remembered

-as our holidays together
+as our holidays together.

 Every year,